-Our products use commercial timber species that has often been used as teak, merbau, bangkirai, camphor, meranti, mahogany, Sungkai, rosewood, coconut wood.
-Each timber is known for its strength, durability, uniqueness of fiber and color.
+Our products use commercial timber species that has been often used, such as teak, merbau, bangkirai, kamper / camphor, meranti, mahogany, sungkai, rosewood, coconut wood, ulin.
+Each timber is known for its strength, durability, the uniqueness of grain and color.

 Our wooden material obtained from controlled forest under management of both stated owned company or private owned company.
 All our wood is legally justifiable origin.
 We strongly oppose illegal logging practices.
 We always choose the best places where the wood of the tree was planted.

 Our teak wood from Central Java and East Java.
-All our teak wood comes from Perhutani.
-Sungkai wood, mahogany, rosewood comes from the island of java.
+All our teak wood comes from Perhutani State Owned Company.
+Pine wood, mahogany, rosewood comes from the island of java.
 Bangkirai wood, kamper / camphor, kempas, meranti and ulin comes from borneo / kalimantan.
 Coconut wood derived from sulawesi island and merbau wood from papua.

 Mahogany wood texture is fairly smooth, beautiful fiber and colored pink to dark red.
 Widely used as a decor element.
 Including wood with Class III and Class Durable Strong II, III.
 Mahogany trees were encountered in the teak forest in Java, or planted by the roadside as cover crops.

 Red meranti wood is part of hardwood species, the color is dark pink to pale pink, but not as pale as the white meranti wood.
 The grain is not quite beautiful.
 It also not quite resistant to weather, so it is not recommended to used outdoors.
 Meranti is a type of wood with Durability Class III / IV and Strength Class III / IV.
 Meranti tree mostly found in the forest on the island of borneo / kalimantan.

 ..... read more about red meranti wood here